ecemecemk/HoliLoc/README.md

 patterns within protein interactions.
 The final dense layer, comprising 22 units with a sigmoid activation, serves as the output layer for our classification task (Figure 3.12).
 The architecture is designed for input data with dimensions (224,).
 Model is compiled using the Adam optimizer with a binary cross-entropy loss.
-For the detailed model structure click: [HoliLoc PPI](https://github.com/ecemecemk/HoliLoc/blob/main/holiloc_PPI.svg)
+For the detailed model structure click [HoliLoc PPI](https://github.com/ecemecemk/HoliLoc/blob/main/holiloc_PPI.svg)